seothemes/components/README.md

 ## Description

-This library contains all of the core functionality and logic, and is the foundation of our config-driven WordPress themes.
+This library contains all of the core logic for our config-driven WordPress themes, such as the [Genesis Starter Theme](https://github.com/seothemes/genesis-starter-theme).

 It contains two key classes:

 * `Component` to be extended to build other components, and:
 * `Theme` which is responsible for instantiating components and injecting the correct configuration.

-The main purpose of the Core is to provide a shareable codebase for commercial Genesis child themes.
+The main purpose of this library is to provide a shareable codebase for commercial Genesis child themes.
 This is achieved by using configuration-based architecture to separate the theme's reusable logic from it's configuration.
 Using this approach, we are able to use a single codebase which can be heavily customized by passing in different configs.
 This project is inspired by the [Genesis Theme Toolkit](https://github.com/gamajo/genesis-theme-toolkit) by Gary Jones and [D2 Core](https://github.com/d2/core) by Craig Simpson, but contains additional functionality specific to commercial themes, including support for older versions of PHP.
-See the [Genesis Starter Theme](https://github.com/seothemes/genesis-starter-theme) as an example.

 ## Requirements